jiep/unicode-similarity/README.md

 # V2D-similarity

-This project extract all the unicode image features to compare and create a confusables file that we used in the CLI.
-More in detail, we use VGG16 model, with weights pre-trained on ImageNet.
+This project extracts all the `Unicode` image features to compare and creates a `confusables` file that we used in the `CLI`.
+More in detail, we use [VGG16 model](https://arxiv.org/abs/1409.1556), with weights pre-trained on [ImageNet](http://image-net.org).

-We applied the neural network to extract the features of the Basic Latin Unicode and the others blocks and generate a similarities vectors.
-Then, we process with cosine function this vectors to extract the coefficient of similarity between images.
-Finally, this process generate a matrix with all the comparatives and its used in the CLI.
+We apply the neural network to extract the features of each one of the images.
+Then, we calculate the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between the `Basic Latin` and the rest of `Unicode` characters features.
+This process (`similarity.py`) generates a `similarity matrix` between `Basic Latin` and `Unicode` characters.
+With this similarity matrix (`similarities.txt`), we generate a file named `confusables.pickle` with the similar characters given a threshold between 0 and 1 (`threshold.py`).
+This file is used by the `CLI`.

 ## Getting started